ivank/rpsls/README.md

 ## Why?

-This is a React & Redux project, hosted at firebase.
+This is a React & Redux app, built with create-react-app and hosted at firebase.
 It was made to practice those technologies in a greenfield project and as a task given in a recruitment process.

-## Run locally
+## Run locally and experiment

 You can run your own version of this game (and modify it).
 To do so you need to install the dependencies and add some firebase credentials.